karmaniverous/aws-api-template/README.md

 Releases are numbered according to [Semantic Versioning](https://www.geeksforgeeks.org/introduction-semantic-versioning/).
 Every release generates a release page at GitHub with release notes composed of your commit comments since the last release.

-In the near future (see [this issue](https://github.com/karmaniverous/aws-api-template/issues/10)), the template will pick up on your major version number to populate API Version, which is a factor driving Stack creation.
+In the near future ([#10](https://github.com/karmaniverous/aws-api-template/issues/10)), the template will pick up on your major version number to populate API Version, which is a factor driving Stack creation.
 See [Environments, API Versions, Stages & Stacks](#environments-api-versions-stages--stacks) above for more info.

 Meanwhile, you'll need to populate the `API_VERSION` environment variable manually in [`.env`](./.env).